nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 type: map
 =========

+The map type tiles can show measuring stations, points and WMS layers, possibly of temporal rasters.

 assetTypes
 ----------
 - If set, all measurement stations in the map area are retrieved from the API and shown on the map.